-(Most of the amazing photos of elephants in this post were taken by the fabulous Marie Richardson, who herself appears in the others that I took!)
+*Most of the amazing photos of elephants in this post were taken by the fabulous Marie Richardson, who herself appears in the other photos that I took.

 As a group, we gave the elephants love when it seemed appropriate but took breaks to talk with the staff and observe from a distance when it appeared they were losing interest in socializing.
 We had a chance to talk with a volunteer whom I believe was from France.
-Having spent several weeks at Maerim, she gave a fairly unbiased opinion of how the sanctuary operated as she wasn’t being paid and was there simply because she loved elephants too.
+She spent several weeks at Maerim, and gave what I thought was a fairly unbiased opinion of how the sanctuary operated.
+(She received no money for her volunteering and volunteered simply because she loved elephants too).
 The volunteer’s reports matched what we saw – rescued elephants that were now enjoying their days with lots of love from their mahouts.

 If you’re interested in reading more about animal tourism, check out these articles:

 I’d love to hear your thoughts on this rather controversial topic.
-Leave a comment below and let me know whether you agree that it’s possible to encounter elephants, ethically.
+Leave a comment below and let me know whether you agree that encountering elephants, ethically is truly possible.